-Succulents that you keep inside or in a warm greenhouse during the winter (like Echeveria and other tender succulents) should be watered only enough to prevent the roots from dying off.
+Plants that you keep inside or in a warm greenhouse during the winter (like Echeveria, Crassula, Kalanchoe and other tender succulents) should be watered only enough to prevent the roots from dying off.
 This can range between once every couple weeks and once every couple months.

-Cold hardy succulents like Sempervivum and Sedum need even less water in the winter.
+Cold hardy succulents (like Sempervivum, Rosularia and Sedum) need even less water in the winter.
 When the temperatures are below 50 °F (10 °C) it is best not to water at all.
 Wet roots at low temperatures are the perfect conditions for rot.

 Many plants suffer from desiccation in the winter.
 This is when a plant loses more water through evaporation than it can absorb through its roots.
 Before severely cold weather we water evergreen plants well to help prevent damage (once the ground freezes the plants cannot absorb water, but continue to lose it).
-Do NOT do this with succulents.
-Hens and Chicks like the opposite treatment.
+Do not do this with succulents.
+They like the opposite treatment.
 When freezing temperatures hit you want the soil with your succulents to be as dry as possible.

 Of course, dry soil and winter is sort of an oxymoron (only possible if your plants are in a covered area).
-So, winter is also when it’s most important that your soil has excellent drainage.
+So, winter is also when it is most important that your soil has excellent drainage.

 Your reduced watering schedule should last until you begin to see new growth on your plants in the spring.
-The weather may still be a little cold, but your succulents will appreciate more water as they start to grow again.
+The weather may still be a little cold, but your succulent plants will appreciate more water as they start to grow again.

 Subscribe to Receive News and Updates from World of Succulents: